South Park Football Club (SAFA)

 The South Park Football Club was a foundation club of the South Australian Football Association (later renamed the SANFL) which competed in the inaugural 1877 SAFA season.
+The club was based in Adelaide city centre and played its home games on the Adelaide South Parklands near an area called the Butts.
+The club uniform colors were white trousers, white jersey trimmed with blue, blue and white cap.

+Football club formation (1877)

-The Football Club was formed following a meeting called by the Secretary of South Park Cricket Club at the Prince Albert Hotel, Wright Street, Adelaide on Tuesday 10 April 1877.
+The football club was formed following a meeting called by the secretary of South Park Cricket Club at the Prince Albert Hotel, Wright Street, Adelaide on Tuesday 10 April 1877.

+South Australian Football Association member (1877–1885)

-South Park's Captain for the 1877 Season was Mr. J. H. Sinclair.
+South Park's captain for the 1877 season was Mr. J. H. Sinclair.

-Team Members for 1879 Season - John Creswell (Secretary), Alwin Murr Pettinger (Captain), Morton Beach Ive (Vice-Captain), E. Cotching,A. Clarke,F. Dobbs,E.B.
-Colton,A.H.
-Dick,C. Hall, James Thornhill Darwent, G.E.
+Team members for the 1879 season included John Creswell (Secretary), Aldam Murr Pettinger (Captain), Morton Beach Ive (Vice-Captain), E. Cotching, A. Clarke, F. Dobbs, E.B.
+Colton, A.H.
+Dick, C. Hall, James Thornhill Darwent, G.E.
 Durant, John James Palmer, R. Binney, Jack Hall, J.V.
-Smith, D. Harrold, William James Dishley, C. Godfrey, Harry Ewer, Fred Stacey, A. Wilson, Joseph Robert George Adams, William Rousenvell, F. Taylor.
+Smith, D. Harrold, William James Dishley, C. Godfrey, Harry Ewer, Fred Stacey, A. Wilson, Joseph Robert George Adams, William Rousenvell and F. Taylor.
 They had a total of 104 members.
 Part of their uniform included a striped hat and tall lace up boots.